wheelercj/note-splitter/docs/token-hierarchy.rst

 token hierarchy
 ===============

 Below is the hierarchy of all the tokens this program uses.
 More indentation means that the token is a child of the previous token with less indentation.
-Notice that the non-abstract types that inherit TextListItem also inherit CanHaveTags, so they are listed twice.
+Note that the non-abstract types that inherit TextListItem also inherit CanHaveInlineElements, so they are listed twice.

 * :py:class:`tokens.Token` (abstract)
     * :py:class:`tokens.Block` (abstract)